fcarran/AWS-RDS-APIServer-TF/README.md

-# AWS-RDS-APIServer-TF
+# Project Summary ✍️
-Using TF, provision infrastructure (RDS) within a cloud provider and confirming it's availability via an exposed API Service off of an EC2 instance.
+Using TF, provision infrastructure (RDS) within a cloud provider (AWS) and confirming it's availability via an API service that has been containerized 🐳

+# Setting the table 🍽️